shun-li-casia/robotics_sdk_tda4vm/ros1/nodes/ti_sde/README.md

 The 3D point out of the region specified by `point_low_{x/y/z}` and `point_high_{x/y/z}` are discarded.
 Note that the color conversion block runs on DSP and the triangulation block runs on either DSP and A72.

 ## Known Issues

-1. Output disparity map may have artifacts that are common to block-based stereo algorithms, e.g., noise in the sky, texture-less area, repeated patterns, etc.
+1. The output disparity map may contain artifacts that are common to block-based stereo algorithms. e.g., noise in the sky, texture-less area, repeated patterns, etc.

-2. While the confidence map from SDE has 8 values between 0 (least confident) to 7 (most confident), the confidence map from the multi-layer SDE refinement has only 2 values, 0 and 7.
-Therefore, it would not appear as fine as the SDE's confidence map.
+2. While the confidence map from SDE has 8 values between 0 (least confident) to 7 (most confident), the confidence map from the multi-layer SDE refinement has only 2 values: 0 and 7.
+Therefore, the confidence map from the refinement may not appear as fine as the SDE's confidence map.

 3. SDE HWA supports input resolution up to 2048x1024 with 192 disparity search ranges.
 However, in this release, SDE only supports up to 1280x720 with 128 disparity search range.